azeliadr/azelia/README.md

 ## Hi, Everyone! 👋
-I am a undergraduate Student at Forest Management Departement, IPB University.
+I am a Master's Student at Forest Management Science, IPB University.
+A highly agile and adaptable learner who continuously strives for excellence in facing new challenges, I am an independent individual who generates and supports leadership ideas and experiences in research development, scientific writing, and project management.
+Apart from that, Azelia also had professional experience in the workplace and organization at the beginning of her career in her 20s, which developed her as a persistent person.

 ### Publication
 * Asy’Ari R, Rahmawati AD, Sa’diyya N, Gustawan AW, Setiawan Y, Zamani NP, Pramulya R. 2022.
 Mapping mangrove forest distribution on the Banten, Jakarta, and West Java ecotone zone from Sentinel-2-derivied indices using cloud computing based random forest. _Journal of Natural Resources and Environment Management._ 12(1): 97-111. http://dx.doi.org/10.29244/jpsl.12.1.97-111